 She’s met the German ambassador to South Africa, and she’s told him that she can’t live in hate; she says she can forgive, but she will never forget.

 The Johannesburg Holocaust and Genocide Centre can be found at 1 Duncombe Road in Forest Town (opposite The Westcliff).
-It’s open Mon to Fri from 9am to 4:30pm; Sun 9am to 3pm.
+It’s open Mon to Fri from 9am to 4:30pm; Sun and public holidays 9am to 3pm.
 Entrance is free but donations are welcome.
-For more info go here.
-The centre’s permanent exhibition has been officially open for nearly a month; read Robyn Sassen’s excellent review about it here.
+For more info go here and to read about the permanent exhibition go here.

 The centre also has an amazing coffee shop called Issy’s (which I featured as my very first JOBURG FOR INTROVERTS post).